aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/support-shadow-effect/_index.md

 ### Step 4: **Change Shadow Color** and Customize Other Properties

 Now we actually **change shadow color** to green, adjust opacity, distance, size, and other attributes.
-This demonstrates the **customize shadow effect** capabilities of Aspose.PSD:
+This demonstrates the **customize shadow effect** capabilities of Aspose.PSD.
+The `setOpacity(byte)` method sets the shadow's opacity level (0‑255).

 ```java
 shadowEffect.setColor(Color.getGreen());          // change shadow color